ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 In ray on spark, we only provides a python API `setup_ray_cluster`, ray on spark does not have a CLI, so in `setup_ray_cluster` implementation, we need to generate autoscale config YAML file according to `setup_ray_cluster` argument values, and then launch the ray head node with "--autoscaling-config" option, in this way Ray on Spark code can manage Ray head node process and ray worker nodes easier.

+The second reason is ray-on-spark autoscaling only supports a very limited subset of cluster.yaml: e.g. only a single worker type, no docker, no ssh so it's easier and less confusing to use a restricted API.

 #### How to integrate Ray on spark NodeProvider backend with databricks spark cluster autoscaling feature ?

-See [Cluster size and autoscaling](https://docs.databricks.com/en/clusters/configure.html#autoscaling) and [Enhanced Autoscaling](https://docs.databricks.com/en/delta-live-tables/auto-scaling.html) for configuring databricks spark clsuter autoscaling.
+See [Cluster size and autoscaling](https://docs.databricks.com/en/clusters/configure.html#autoscaling) and [Enhanced Autoscaling](https://docs.databricks.com/en/delta-live-tables/auto-scaling.html) for configuring databricks spark cluster autoscaling.

 Note that scaling up or down is triggered automatically.
 In Ray on spark NodeProvider backend, we just need to create or cancel spark jobs by demand, then databricks cluster